rogvc/cs462/lab7/README.md

 ## Screencast:

-Unfortunately, my computer my desktop is still struggling with its GPU and my laptop doesn't have the hardware to handle everything going on at once.
+Unfortunately, my desktop is still struggling with its GPU and my laptop doesn't have the hardware to handle everything going on at once.

 ## Diagram: